Patrick Wyrick: Education and early career

 Wyrick was born in Denison, Texas, and raised in Atoka, Oklahoma, where he graduated from Atoka High School.
-He earned a Bachelor of Arts degree from the University of Oklahoma in 2004, majoring in sociology and criminology, and received a law degree from the University of Oklahoma College of Law in 2007.
-Wyrick clerked for Judge James H. Payne of the United States District Court for the Eastern District of Oklahoma from 2007–2008.
+He earned a Bachelor of Arts degree from the University of Oklahoma in 2004, majoring in sociology and criminology, and received a Juris Doctor degree from the University of Oklahoma College of Law in 2007.
+Wyrick clerked for Judge James H. Payne of the United States District Court for the Eastern District of Oklahoma from 2007 to 2008.

 Wyrick was an associate at the Oklahoma City law firm GableGotwals from 2008 to 2011, when he was hired by the office of Oklahoma Attorney General Scott Pruitt to become the state's first solicitor general.
 Wyrick argued on behalf of the state in numerous cases before the Oklahoma Supreme Court and in federal courts.
 Notably, he argued before the U.S. Supreme Court in the lethal injection case Glossip v.
 Gross (2015), where the court ruled in Oklahoma's favor by a 5–4 vote.
 Justices Sonia Sotomayor and Elena Kagan questioned Wyrick "forcefully" and "intensely" during oral arguments in the case.